Footnote 10: What SCOTUS’s Injunction Ruling Means for Federal RIFs

 Supreme Court Clips Nationwide Injunction Power

 In Trump v.
-Castro, the Supreme Court limited judges’ authority to issue broad, nationwide injunctions.
+Casa, the Supreme Court limited judges’ authority to issue broad, nationwide injunctions.
 Practically, this means courts may no longer block a federal policy across the entire country with a single ruling unless Congress clearly authorized it.
 For federal employees watching looming reduction-in-force (RIF) notices, this change raised alarms: if courts can’t freeze mass agency actions, do your protections evaporate overnight?

 The Quiet Power of Footnote 10